backdrop-contrib/gcal/README.md

 ## Help & Documentation

-See readme.txt for more information about installation and use.
+See readme.txt and examples.txt for more information about installation and use.

 ## License